 To continue, compassion fatigue is a serious problem in today’s world.
 Some symptoms include feeling helpless, irritable, or detached from activities that used to be stimulating.
 According to the American Institute of Stress, some stages of compassion fatigue are as follows:

 - Emotional exhaustion can be a symptom of increased stress.
-When people do not get enough time between stressful situations, they can become emotionally exhausted or worn out from feeling too many things at once.
+When people do not get enough time between stressful situations, they can become emotionally exhausted.
+As well as that, they can become worn out from feeling too many things at once.

 - A reduced sense of personal accomplishments appears in people experiencing compassion fatigue.
-Oftentimes, people will feel that they are not moving forward in their career, small accomplishments passing by, as they are not perceived to be great.
+Oftentimes, people will feel that they are not moving forward in their career.
+Sometimes small accomplishments pass by and they are not perceived to be great.

 - Another symptom of burnout is decreased interactions in your relationships with others.
 Burnout can accompany the desire to isolate, as a way to recharge the brain and senses.